Language of the Half Term

 By engaging in these activities at home, parents and carers can reinforce their child's English language learning, providing essential support as they embark on their educational journey.

-Come back to visit this webpage at the end of Autumn 1 to see some snapshots of this initiative in action.
+Come back to visit this webpage at the end of the Autumn Term to see some snapshots of this initiative in action.

 Alternatively, visit our school 'X' page where staff will be posting updates throughout the half term.